Empowering Change: Clemens Hintner's Journey to Social Entrepreneurship and Innovation at Tomorrow University

 Clemens Hintner's goal in life is to solve real-world problems for society.
 To that effect, he already fulfills his mission.
 The 33-year-old Project Manager works for a leading German nonprofit organization, aiming to further the inclusion of special needs children and adults.
 “I find true fulfillment in knowing that nobody is left behind,” says Clemens, who will begin his Professional Master’s program in Sustainability, Entrepreneurship, and Technology this week at Tomorrow University of Applied Sciences.

-Learning and Networking are what he signed up for at Tomorrow University of Applied Sciences.
+Learning and networking are what he enrolled as a learner in the Master's Degree program at Tomorrow University of Applied Sciences.
 He is ready to acquire the skills needed to implement his ideas, but more than anything, he hopes to find like-minded students with whom he can discuss new and innovative concepts.

 "I am really looking forward to the networking opportunities in this program and hope to be able to find a partner for my business ideas."